 How to reverse a caravan

-Finally, in 2014 the RAC reported that motorists’ top peeve was being stuck behind a caravan.
+Finally, in 2014 the RAC reported that motorists’ top peeve was being stuck behind a car towing a caravan.
 At least you have the calming knowledge that you’re in front of it!

 Over 50?
 Saga Caravan Insurance can offer excellent benefits